 To achieve this goal we practice preventative healthcare, manage acute and chronic illness, and assist students in becoming educated healthcare consumers.

-The Office of Campus Activities and the Student Senate work together to support the efforts of more than 70 registered student clubs and organizations each year.
-This group of interests reflects our community’s diversity and contributes to the exciting co-curricular life here at Hartwick.
+The Office of Campus Activities and the Student Government Association collectively support more than 60 registered student organizations.
+These groups reflect our community’s diversity and contributes to the exciting co-curricular life here at Hartwick.

 Students interested in creating a new club or student organization may contact the Office of Campus Activities, firstname.lastname@example.org.
 Visit the Office of Athletics for information on Intramural Sports.